 - Delivering at pace: Working effectively so that deadlines are met but pressures are appropriately managed across a range of tasks and projects.

-- Excellent IT and analytical skills: In addition to office software, ideally use of statistical/econometric packages (Stata/R/SPSS)
+- Excellent IT: In addition to office software, ideally use of statistical, econometric or research software.

 - Experience with HM Treasury’s ‘Green Book’ and business case standards is highly desirable.